ACI Worldwide named as a 2021 Technology Leader in the Enterprise Fraud Management (EFM) market by Quadrant Knowledge Solutions

 Oct 25, 2021, 08:00 ET

 MIDDLETON, Mass., Oct.
-25, 2021 /PRNewswire/ -- Quadrant Knowledge Solutions recently announced that it has named ACI Worldwide https://www.hcltechsw.com/as a 2021 technology leader in the SPARK Matrix analysis of the global Enterprise Fraud Management (EFM) market.
+25, 2021 /PRNewswire/ -- Quadrant Knowledge Solutions recently announced that it has named ACI Worldwide as a 2021 technology leader in the SPARK Matrix analysis of the global Enterprise Fraud Management (EFM) market.

 The Quadrant Knowledge Solutions SPARK Matrix™ includes a detailed analysis of global Enterprise Fraud Management (EFM) market dynamics, major trends, vendor landscape, and competitive positioning.
 The study provides competitive analysis and ranking of the major EFM vendors in the form of SPARK Matrix™, providing strategic information for users to evaluate different vendor capabilities, competitive differentiation, and market positions.